What is tummy time?

 What if my baby doesn’t like tummy time?

 You may find that your baby isn’t the biggest fan of tummy time at first.
 This is common, and you aren’t alone in facing this obstacle!
-While no mom, dad, or grandparent likes to see their favorite little one frustrated or in tears, the benefits of tummy time are enough to make you want to stick with your goal of achieving a total of 30 minutes each day.
+While no parent or grandparent likes to see their favorite little one frustrated or in tears, the benefits of tummy time are enough to make you want to stick to your goal of achieving a total of 30 minutes each day.
 Be patient.
 Your baby will increase their strength and comfort level with tummy time, and you’ll find tips and techniques that make it more enjoyable for both of you.

 Timing can make a big difference.
 Right after a nap or whenever your baby is alert and well-rested is an ideal moment to try a little tummy time.